- How much does it cost to set up a personal injury trust?

 To create a trust for personal injury compensation you need a trust deed.
 This is a legal document which creates the trust and appoints your trustees.
 Once your trust document is complete the next step is for the trustees to … Continue reading

 Most means tests for benefits look at your capital and income.
-Working tax credits looks at your income alone, so what protection is provided by a personal injury trust?
-I was asked a question by a man confused by the … Continue reading
+Working tax credits is not a means-tested benefit.
+It is an adjustment to your earnings based on your income alone.
+So what protection is provided by a personal injury … Continue reading

 Compensation protection trust Compensation protection trust is one of the names given to a trust designed to ensure that personal injury compensation is not taken into account if you claim means-tested benefits or need local authority support for residential care. … Continue reading